List of novelty human election candidates: Vermin Supreme

 Vermin Love Supreme is an American performance artist and activist who has run as a novelty candidate in various local, state, and national elections in the United States.
 He served as a member of the Libertarian Party's judicial committee.
 Supreme is known for wearing a boot as a hat and carrying a large toothbrush, and has said that if elected President of the United States, he will pass a law requiring people to brush their teeth.
 He has campaigned on a platform of zombie apocalypse awareness and time travel research, and promised a free pony for every American.

 Unabomber for President

 Unabomber for President was a political campaign with the aim of electing the "Unabomber" as a write-in candidate in the 1996 presidential election.
 The campaign was launched in Boston in September 1995 by Lydia Eccles – a Boston artist who had long harbored concerns about "totalitarian tendencies in technology" – and antinatalist Chris Korda.
 It took the overt form of a political action committee, Unabomber Political Action Committee (UNAPACK).
 Influenced initially by ideas of the Situationist International, the group included anarchists, hardcore punks, 1960s counter-culturalists, eco-socialists, pacifists, militants and primitivists.
 Its supporters included decentralized anarchist collective CrimethInc. and the Church of Euthanasia.

+Prince Mongo

+Prince Mongo was an eccentric businessman and perennial candidate for Mayor of Memphis, Tennessee from the 1970s to 2010s.
+He claimed to be an alien from the planet Zambodia born 333 years ago.
+Born Robert Hodges, he died August 10, 2026.